Blog post Locations linked to Vincent van Gogh in Auvers-sur-Oise was first published on Culture Tourist on May 1th 2019.

 Address: Rue de l’Église, Auvers-sur-Oise

 Walking around Auvers-sur-Oise and discovering beautiful old houses was something I really enjoyed doing.
 I’ve seen so many irises along the way, and they looked completely the same as they do on Van Gogh’s paintings.
 I’ve taken a walk from the Institute van Gogh towards the old village church.
-Vincent painted it on one of his very famous paintings (it’s displayed in the Musee Orsay in Paris today).
+Vincent painted it on one of his very famous paintings (it’s displayed at the Orsay Museum in Paris today).

 With that I have a larger painting of the village church – an effect in which the building appears purplish against a sky of a deep and simple blue of pure cobalt, the stained-glass windows look like ultramarine blue patches, the roof is violet and in part orange.
 In the foreground a little flowery greenery and some sunny pink sand.